neondatabase/website/content/guides/vercel-sdk-migration.md

 ## Advanced Configuration

 For most cases, using neon serverless driver is straightforward without needing advanced configuration.
-However, for custom setups or troubleshooting, here are key options:
+However, for custom setups or troubleshooting, here are the key options:

-- **poolQueryViaFetch**: Setting poolQueryViaFetch to true sends `Pool.query()` calls as low-latency `HTTP` fetch requests (currently defaults to false).
+- **poolQueryViaFetch**: Setting `poolQueryViaFetch` to true sends `Pool.query()` calls as low-latency `HTTP` fetch requests (currently defaults to false).

-- **wsProxy**: This option is for connecting to non-Neon databases via a WebSocket proxy.
+- **wsProxy**: This option is for connecting via a WebSocket proxy deployed in front of your your own Postgres instance, which allows you to use the server driver with a local development environment.

+For more information about these options, see [Advanced configuration](https://github.com/neondatabase/serverless/blob/main/CONFIG.md#advanced-configuration).

 <NeedHelp/>